 A few years ago, I thought back on that and changed it back to what I thought was the original, “He who extinguishes self will be free from lust…”.
 Recently I came across that old book and saw the original ‘conquers self’ phrase.

-I get past the chicken and egg dilemma by simply keeping actively aware that my needs, desires, fears, and worries cause my sense of self.
-The illusion then has a hard time withstanding this stream of constantly watchful clarity.
-Conquering self then comes down to just maintaining enough perspective to avoid the tricks biology pulls on us — the bio-hoodwink (1) as I call it.
+I get past the chicken and egg dilemma by keeping keenly aware that my needs, desires, fears, and worries all produce my illusion of self.
+The self-illusion (ego) has difficulty holding up against such watchful clarity.
+Conquering self then comes down to just maintaining enough perspective to avoid the tricks biology pulls on me — the bio-hoodwink (1) as I call it.
 In other words, the more aware I am of how biology is pulling my strings, the less convincing the illusion becomes.
-Conquering self is really a matter of seeing how the trick works.
-Once you clearly know how the trick (magic, illusion) works, it can no longer captivate you.
-(See It’s Like Magic) When the illusion of self no longer captivates you, you’ve conquered it, or at least you’ve established a truce.
+Conquering self is really a matter of seeing how the trick plays out.
+Once I clearly know how a trick works, its illusion can no longer captivate me.
+(See It’s Like Magic.)
+When the illusion of self no longer captivates me, I’ve conquered it, or at least I’ve established a truce.